itay1989/Selenium--Java/README.md

 }

-# some Basic java function with seleium
+# some Basic java function with selenium

 ## new basic test with xpath locator
 ### 04/11/20